chainsapm/chainsapm.github.io/_posts/2014-09-06-how-not-to-commit.md

 ---
 layout: post
 title: How not to commit to GitHub
-abstract: Sometimes you forget that just because it feels like you know what you're doing, you might not.
-This is why I now have a commit that looks like this "WIP on master: 70a43e6 Committing changes that lead up to Issue #3"
 ---

 *Sometimes you forget that just because it feels like you know what you're doing, you might not.* This is why I now have a commit that looks like this "WIP on master: 70a43e6 Committing changes that lead up to Issue #3"